Packet Inspection Transformer: A Self-Supervised Journey to Unseen Malware Detection with Few Samples: System Architecture and Model Training

 Transformer-based models have been powerful in natural language processing tasks due to their ability to uncover the complex relationships between words in sequences of textual data.
 Although individual bytes in a network packet may not inherently carry semantic meanings like words in a sentence, their sequences, patterns, and relative positions can encapsulate information about the nature of the packet.
 Leveraging transformer's capability to capture contextual patterns, we show that it can be effectively applied to discern distinctions in packet sequences.
 This process is powered by the self-attention mechanism \cite{Attention}, enabling each byte in the input sequence to reference and weigh other bytes within that sequence while formulating its output representation.
-The mechanism determines a significance score for each byte in the sequence, denoting the degree of attention it should receive.
+The mechanism determines a significance score for each byte in the sequence for the degree of attention it should receive.
+The transformer encoder architecture can be divided into these main parts: